The Legend of Zelda celebration

 How Zelda: Twilight Princess moved the franchise into the future

 The Legend of Zelda: Twilight Princess marked the end of the GameCube era and the dawn of the Wii, making it one of the most important games in this long-running series.
 Following the divisive nature of The Wind Waker, Nintendo returned to the foundations and visual style which underpinned Ocarina of Time in the hopes of mimicking the magic of the Nintendo 64 masterpiece.
-As you'll learn in our expansive <a href="https://www.gamesradar.com/the-legend-of-zelda-twilight-princess-marked-the-end-of-the-gamecube-era-and-the-dawn-of-the-wii/" data-link-merchant="gamesradar.com"">The Legend of Zelda: Twilight Princess retrospective, Nintendo struggled to balance nostalgia with new ideas, although the results are absolutely fascinating, regardless of whether you first experienced the adventure with a GameCube controller in-hand or a WiiMote.
+As you'll learn in our expansive The Legend of Zelda: Twilight Princess retrospective, Nintendo struggled to balance nostalgia with new ideas, although the results are absolutely fascinating, regardless of whether you first experienced the adventure with a GameCube controller in-hand or a WiiMote.

 How Zelda: Spirit Tracks carried the Phantom Hourglass torch to the next station: While it's considered today to be one of the best DS games, Phantom Hourglass is considered something of a sleeper hit – just like Phantom Hourglass before it.
 That's a shame, because this is one of the most unique entries to the franchise, and one of the only to really attempt to give Zelda a more active role in the adventure.
-Learn more in this The Legend of Zelda: Spirit Tracks carried the Phantom Hourglass retrospective
+Learn more in this The Legend of Zelda: Spirit Tracks carried the Phantom Hourglass retrospective.

 How Zelda: A Link Between Worlds shook things up in the shadow of a 16-bit classic: One of the best things about A Link Between Worlds is how smartly it paid deference to the past before striding into the future.
 Few expected a sequel to SNES classic A Link to the Past to ever really work, and yet here it is: one of the best 3DS games out there.
-Nintendo once again achieved the impossible with this innovative adventure, something you can better understand with our The Legend of Zelda: A Link Between Worlds retrospective
+Nintendo once again achieved the impossible with this innovative adventure, something you can better understand with our The Legend of Zelda: A Link Between Worlds retrospective.

 How Zelda: Skyward Sword held its own in a year dominated by Dark Souls and Skyrim

 Zelda: Skyward Sword HD review: Nintendo delivered a capable remaster of Skyward Sword for the Nintendo Switch in 2021, which is the perfect way to experience the adventure for returning players and newcomers alike.
 With a standardized control setting, enhanced visuals, and fantastic boss and dungeon design, this is a must-play for anybody looking for a Zelda more focused than Breath of the Wild or Tears of the Kingdom.
-Read more in our The Legend of Zelda: Skyward Sword HD review
+Read more in our The Legend of Zelda: Skyward Sword HD review.

 Why Zelda: Tri Force Heroes is the weirdest, most wonderful tribute to Four Swords: The multiplayer effort that's underpinned by Four Swords and Spirit Tracks is off the wall in all the right ways here in Tri Force Heroes.
-This fascinating outlier in the Zelda franchise is a good time for those looking for a fun cooperative adventure, although it does stop short of being a true classic, as we explore in this The Legend of Zelda: Tri Force Heroes retrospective
+This fascinating outlier in the Zelda franchise is a good time for those looking for a fun cooperative adventure, although it does stop short of being a true classic, as we explore in this The Legend of Zelda: Tri Force Heroes retrospective.

-Josh West is the UK Managing Editor of GamesRadar+.
-He has over 10 years experience in online and print journalism, and holds a BA (Hons) in Journalism and Feature Writing.
+Josh West is the Editor-in-Chief of GamesRadar+.
+He has over 15 years experience in online and print journalism, and holds a BA (Hons) in Journalism and Feature Writing.
 Prior to starting his current position, Josh has served as GR+'s Features Editor and Deputy Editor of games™ magazine, and has freelanced for numerous publications including 3D Artist, Edge magazine, iCreate, Metal Hammer, Play, Retro Gamer, and SFX.
 Additionally, he has appeared on the BBC and ITV to provide expert comment, written for Scholastic books, edited a book for Hachette, and worked as the Assistant Producer of the Future Games Show.
 In his spare time, Josh likes to play bass guitar and video games.
 Years ago, he was in a few movies and TV shows that you've definitely seen but will never be able to spot him in.